utep-cs-systems-courses/arch1-project2-sxxiven/project/README.md

        Button 3 is the last from the left.
 It's functionality is to stop any state and make the msp430 silent and dark.

+When transitioning between state from buttons 0 - 2, make sure you stop all before proceeding to the next state by pressing button 3 for the best preformance and experience.

 The assembly file located with the rest of the files serves as a function.
 It is supposed to turn off all of the LED flags, set the delay to the desired specific value, and sets the buzzer period to 0 when needed.

+How to use:

+    To load the program onto to the msp430, run 'make load'.
+In order to clean the files run 'make clean'.